shinseung428/simGAN_NYU_Hand/README.md

 The structure of the refiner/discriminator networks are changed as it is described in the Apple paper.
 The only code added in this version is ./data/hand_data.py.
 Rest of the code runs in the same way as the original version.
-To set up the environment(or to run UnityEyes dataset), please follow instructions in this [link](https://github.com/carpedm20/simulated-unsupervised-tensorflow).
+To set up the environment(or to run UnityEyes dataset), please follow the instructions in this [link](https://github.com/carpedm20/simulated-unsupervised-tensorflow).

 ###Notes
 -NYU hand dataset is preprocessed(e.g. background removed)